Qinka/Java-Homework/pim-client/doc/build.md

 ## Prepair

-Before build this system, you need to setup google's gson(*) for JSON serialization.
+Just like what index page written, before build this system, you need to setup google's gson(*) for JSON serialization, postgresql's driver for JDBC, miglayout for swing.
 However, the JDK is necessary, whose version need be not lower than 1.8, because of using lambda expression.

 For the building tool, I just use the GNU-make, but if you want to do that, you can use other tools for build, or just using your hands.

- (*) When you using GNU-make, my `makefile` will automatically download gson's jar file with wget.
+> (*) When you using GNU-like make, the rules in my `Makefile` will automatically download the dependent jar packages files with wget.

 ## Make

-If you using GNU-make, what you need to do is just typing in `make` and the files will be compiled under the control of the Makefile.
+If you using GNU-like make, what you need to do is just typing in `make` and the files will be compiled under the control of the Makefile.

 If you do not want to using make, you need to find out a way to compile all the java source files.